-- we made the business plan shorter and more concise, moving some of the detail, particularly that which will change over time, to the Flood Hub website
+- made the business plan shorter and more concise, moving detail which will change over time to The Flood Hub website

-- we simplified the presentation of our aims (mission statement, themes, goals, objectives, broad actions)
+- simplified the presentation of our aims into priorities

-- we increased the emphasis on coastal flood risk and erosion management throughout the Plan
+- increased the emphasis on coastal flood risk and erosion management throughout the plan

 North West RFCC Business Plan

 We have produced a business plan for the RFCC, covering the 3 year period from 2019 to 2022.
 This is so we are clear: